 The good news is that although signed into law, no date for its introduction has been announced yet.

 Will it make a difference?
 Will it stop people going there?

-Probably not because although it is yet another fee to add to the masses that have appeared for air travellers over the last few years, we pay visa fees for other countries, Australia, China, Egypt, India and Turkey immediately come to mind so it isn’t unusual.
+Probably not because although it is yet another fee to add to the masses that have appeared for air travelers over the last few years, we pay visa fees for other countries, Australia, China, Egypt, India, and Turkey immediately come to mind so it isn’t unusual.
 But in the short term might will it cause the opposite effect and reduce tourists as some people resist going there?
 I don’t think so.
-A bit of research from a market research agency in the UK, BDRC, recently suggested that about a quarter of us had accepted that we were going to get soaked for baggage charges, seat selection and other costs.
+A bit of research from a market research agency in the UK, BDRC, recently suggested that about a quarter of us had accepted that we were going to get soaked for baggage charges, seat selection, and other costs.
 It seems as though some people at least are resigned to the fact that there will be no return to the old days of the price you see is the price you pay.